COMP0016-GROUP13/CareQualityDashboard/DEPLOYMENT.md

 5. Update the `Caddyfile` to e.g. change the hostname based on the domain name that will be serving the website.

+6. Set the root DNS A record (usually called @) to be the IP of your Linode server with a short TTL, in the settings for your domain.
+Do the same process with "auth" as the hostname.
+The DNS will probably need to be configured on whatever registrar the domain is from (not Linode),

-6. Run `caddy run` to start the Web Server (ensure the firewall allows HTTPS/port 443 requests)
+7. Run `caddy run` to start the Web Server (ensure the firewall allows HTTPS/port 443 requests)

+8. Create a docker package and link it to your github repository.
+Then update the docker package URL in the [`docker-compose-prod.yml`](./docker-compose-prod.yml) file.

-7. Run `docker-compose -f docker-compose-prod.yml up -d` to start the Docker Containers for the system
+9. Run `docker-compose -f docker-compose-prod.yml up -d` to start the Docker Containers for the system

 The platform should now be running and accessible at your specified domain name over HTTPS.